CodeGator/CG.Green/README.md

 ### What OS(s) does it support?

 A goal of the project is to produce a tool that can be run on (at least) Windows, and Linux.
-Thanks to .NET core, we support the following platforms:
+Thanks to .NET core, we operate on the following platforms:

 * [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows) (tested)